reisblucas/neural.fy/README.md

 ### 04/07/2022 - 05/09/2022

-- All the player developed and implemented;
+- All the player was developed and implemented;
 - Major fixed bugs;
 - Connection between favorites sidebar, album, friends sidebar and player;
 - The last song played is the song showed in your next visit and can be played, like next music, previous;